mwh52/PPOL_670/README.md

 Data is in nytimes.csv

-The graph is saved as nytimes.png file
+The graph is saved in an issue file.
+The path can be seen in nytimes.png.

 Results.md includes the image and summarizes the results.